Compression Socks & Support Hoses

 In a study conducted to demonstrate this technology, Medi's stockings were compared to competitors to measure water evaporation through the fabric while simulating the sweat secreted by the skin during physical exercise.
 The results showed that due to Clima Comfort, Medi has the best climate exchange between the skin and garments.
 Comfy foot technology in some products that allow easier donning and doffing.

 A number of regulations are in place for pressure products.
 Medi, Jobst and Sigvaris brands have certifications.

 ISO certification 13485:2003 standard specifies requirements for a quality management system where an organization needs to demonstrate its ability to provide medical devices and related services that consistently meet customer requirements and regulatory applicable to medical devices and related services.

 Accurate pressure levels tested and proven by a non-biased 3rd party resource is another important selection consideration.
 Some manufacturers have more accurate pressure ratings than others.
 Mediven and Medi branded products are certified by a 3rd party to guarantee results.
-North Carolina State University's College of Textiles randomly tests Medi's compression garments to ensure the compression levels are tested and accurate.
+North Carolina State University's College of Textiles randomly tests Medi's garments to ensure the compression levels are tested and accurate.
 No other stocking company has this tested, proven information on their products from a 3rd party.
 Brands that test and certify their medical socks provide you with more accurate pressure.
-Learn more about Mediven's compression accuracy standards!
+Learn more about Mediven's accuracy standards!